RolandKaechele/docker-hercules-fluxcp/README.md

-# Dockerized Flux Control Panel (FluxCP) for rAthena servers.
+# Dockerized Flux Control Panel (FluxCP) for hercules servers.
-This repository is a Docker build of [FluxCP](https://github.com/rathena/FluxCP), an open-source control panel for [rAthena](https://github.com/cmilanf/docker-rathena) server software.
+This repository is a Docker build of [FluxCP](https://github.com/RolandKaechele/FluxCP), an open-source control panel for [hercules] server software.

   * Build features:
     * Uses [Alpine Linux](https://hub.docker.com/_/alpine/) as base image.
     * Builds from the master branch of FluxCP's Github repository.
   * Runtime features:
     * Session state is stored in process memory, so this image won't scale easily without proper modification.
-    * It uses the same MySQL database as the rAthena server
+    * It uses the same MySQL database as the hercules server
     * The image leverages [NGINX](https://nginx.org/en/) web server and [PHP-FPM](https://php-fpm.org/) through [supervisord](http://supervisord.org/).

 ## File description